temujindang/website-1/content/blog/on-the-metal-1-jeff-rothschild.md

 +++
 date = "2019-09-20T08:09:26-07:00"
-title = "On the Metal: Episode 1 Jeff Rothschild" authors = ["bryan-cantrill", "jessie-frazelle", "steve-tuck"] description = "On this episode of On the Metal, we interview Jeff Rothschild.
+title = "On the Metal: Jeff Rothschild" authors = ["bryan-cantrill", "jessie-frazelle", "steve-tuck"] description = "On this episode of On the Metal, we interview Jeff Rothschild.
 Jeff has had a fascinating journey solving all sorts of fun problems at various levels of the stack.
 He is most widely known as being a co-founder of Veritas Software and VP of Engineering at Facebook, but his story does not start there.
-Join us as we hear Jeff’s stories from his impressive technical endeavors including disassembling MS-DOS, editing machine code in an octal editor, trolling coworkers in error messages, the origin story of ftruncate, and more." tags = ["Podcast"] categories = ["On the Metal"]
+Join us as we hear Jeff’s stories from his impressive technical endeavors including disassembling MS-DOS, editing machine code in an octal editor, trolling coworkers in error messages, the origin story of ftruncate, and more." tags = ["Podcast"] categories = ["On the Metal"] episode = 1
 +++

 On this episode of On the Metal, we interview Jeff Rothschild.
 Jeff has had a